 As for Comcast's XFINITY service?
 Let's refer to XFINITY's 50 Mbps internet tier as an example.
 XFINITY advertises 50 Mbps, but the actual speeds run up to 54.7 Mbps, a whopping 9.4 percent increase in speed.
-No matter who you're going with as an internet provider, you'll be getting a bigger bang for your buck.
+No matter whom you're going with as an internet service provider, you'll be getting a bigger bang for your buck.

 Which Is Better?

 In the end, as far as Comcast XFINITY vs Verizon FiOS, the best choice depends on your needs.
 If blazing internet connectivity and quality customer service is important to you, then Verizon FiOS is clearly the better option between the two, especially if other fiber optics providers like Google Fiber aren't available in your area yet.

 That means you can share content just as fast as you download it.
 This is an enormous benefit for anyone running a website or eager to share family pictures quickly, as well as for business owners.
 At the time of this writing, no other provider in the industry offers a service like FiOS.

 These speeds are fantastic for streaming videos and playing video games.
 Not to mention the service is - most of the time - quite stable and reliable.
-Though there is no 2000 Mbps option like XFINITY, it is highly unlikely that you will take advantage of such a speed.
+Though there is no 2000 Mbps option like XFINITY, the vast majority of residential customers have no need for that kind of speed.
 Quite honestly, the 100/100 Mbps tier is speedy enough for most internet needs.
 When it comes down to the quality of the service for the cost, I choose Verizon FiOS.